utkarshcmu/grafana.org/content/blog/2017-12-08-timeshift-ep25.md

 <hr />

 <h4>Upcoming Events:</h4>
 In between code pushes we like to speak at, sponsor and attend all kinds of conferences and meetups.
-We also like to make sure we mention other Grafana-related events.
-If you're putting on such an event, let us know and we'll list it here.
+We also like to make sure we mention other Grafana-related events happening all over the world.
+If you're putting on just such an event, let us know and we'll list it here.

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">